ThibaultJanBeyer/DragSelect/README.md

 # Supporters

 Please donate to support the countless hours of hard work & support.
-Especially if your company makes money.
+Especially if your company makes money, then there is no excuse.
 Thank you :)

 If you're too poor or broke you can still support us with your time instead by [contributing to the code](https://github.com/ThibaultJanBeyer/DragSelect/blob/master/CONTRIBUTING.md)!